Substance Abuse Among the Deaf Community

 - Lowering expectations for the performance of the Deaf due to their Deafness

 Many of the professional jobs for which Koller has applied require a phone interview.
 Koller would request an in-person interview so that she could lipread.
-Hiring committees either told her they wouldn’t accommodate her or just didn’t contact her further.
+Hiring committees either told her they wouldn’t accommodate her or simply didn’t contact her further8.

 It should be noted that many companies are sued for not giving proper accommodations to the Deaf.
 Whether it is not offering a job or discriminating against an employee, it can be very hard to win a discrimination suit against a company.

-A person who has suffered ridicule, exclusion, depression, and discrimination, will have a psychology that is likely to lead him or her to drug or alcohol use.
+A person who has suffered ridicule, exclusion, depression, and discrimination, will have a psychology that may lead to substance abuse.
+This is why substance abuse in the Deaf community can be a more difficult problem.

 While many Deaf people are born with their loss of hearing, there are also those who lose hearing due to illnesses, injuries, brain damage, etc. These folks can speak fluently, but can no longer hear—they have to explain to people that they are indeed Deaf, and people don’t believe them because they speak fluently.